XternA/income-generator/README.md

 ...
 Select an option (1-9):
 ```
-**6.** Select choice 1 to install, then pick accordingly to install based on what IP address the device is connected as.
+**6.** Select choice 1 to install, then pick accordingly to install based on what IP address the device is connected to.
 ```
 1. Only applications with VPS/Hosting support
 2. All applications including residential IPs only support